 Medical terms always have at least one “root,” and sometimes they have several.
 They do not always have a prefix or suffix.

 Now let’s look at the term “sternocleidomastoid.”
 This term has three roots and no prefix or suffix:

 - Stern (root) – o – cleid (root) – o – mastoid (root)

 - “Stern” translates to sternum; “cleid” translates to the clavicle; “mastoid” is, simply, the mastoid.

-To help you, I have created a Medical Terminology Quick Reference Guide – a cheat sheet of sorts – to make it quicker and easier for you to learn these terms.
+I have created a Medical Terminology Quick Reference Guide – a cheat sheet of sorts – to make it quicker and easier for you to learn these terms.
 The terms are broken down by common word roots, prefixes, suffixes, and combining vowels, and examples are included.
 The body systems and their parts are also provided.